SpeedSourceLAB/Theorem-Automation-Practice/README.md

 8)Add performance tests.

-9)Perform Data Driven Testing for both quality and coverage with out massive number of testcases.
+9)Perform Data Driven Testing for both quality and test coverage with out massive number of testcases.

 10)Last but not the least, early testing and testing often will add tremendous value.